 As found by the previous two benchmarks, varying the number of expressions only has a slight impact on the performance of the GPU in relation to the performance of the CPU.
-However, instead of varying the number of expressions, the number of variable sets can also be changed.
-For this benchmark, instead of 362 variable sets, a total of 10 860 variable sets were used, which translates to an increase by 30 times.
-It needs to be noted, that it was only possible to evaluate the performance with roughly 10 000 expressions with this number of variable sets.
-When using the same roughly 250 000 expressions of the first benchmark and the increase number of variable sets, none of the implementations managed to complete the benchmark, as there was too little RAM available.
+However, instead of varying the number of expressions, the number of data points can also be changed.
+For this benchmark, instead of 362 data points, a total of 10 860 data points were used, which translates to an increase in performance by 30 times.
+It needs to be noted, that it was only possible to evaluate the performance with roughly 10 000 expressions with this number of data points.
+When using the same roughly 250 000 expressions of the first benchmark and the increased number of data points, none of the implementations managed to complete the benchmark, as there was too little RAM available.

-Increasing the number of variable sets greatly benefited both GPU evaluators as seen in Figure 5.13.
+Increasing the number of data points greatly benefited both GPU evaluators as seen in Figure 5.13.
 With this change, the CPU interpreter noticeably fell behind the GPU evaluators.
 Compared to the GPU transpiler, the CPU interpreter took roughly twice as long on median.
 The GPU transpiler continued its trend of performing better than the GPU interpreter.
 Furthermore, the standard deviation of all three evaluators is also very similar.